 Any civil dispute involving amounts between $150,000 and $750,000 is also heard at District Courts.
 Lastly, appeals for decisions made at Magistrates Court are lodger here.

 The Supreme Court is the highest court in Queensland and has two parts – the Court of Appeal and the trial division.
 The trial division handles serious criminal offences such as murder, manslaughter, drug offences and attempted murder.
 These courts also handle civil cases involving amounts greater than $750,000.

 The Court of Appeal handles appeals for decisions made by District Court and the trial division.
 If you are not satisfied with the decision at the trial court, you can appeal to the Court of Appeal and the Supreme Court.
 You can be coerced to appear in this court to give evidence.

-You can be compelled to appear in any of these three two courts to give evidence.
+You can be compelled to appear in any of these courts to give evidence.
 Contact us at Bouchier Khan Lawyers, and we will be happy to accompany you during the hearing.

 This article is of a general nature and is intended for information only.
 It should not be relied upon as legal advice.
 If you require further information, advice or assistance for your specific circumstance, please contact us at Bouchier Khan Lawyers.